Communication

 Graduate assistants get all of tuition and most students fees paid for, and they receive a stipend for one academic year.
 They may also be eligible for student health insurance.

-Oral Communication Center.
-UW’s Oral Communication Center provides support for public speaking and oral presentation needs.
+UW’s Oral Communication Center (OCC) provides support for public speaking and oral presentation needs.
 Resources at the Center include multimedia technology and visual aid equipment to practice group and seminar presentations and teaching in a classroom environment.
-As a graduate student in UW’s master’s program in communications, you can practice presenting your thesis proposal with our director and trained lab consultants for constructive feedback.
+As a graduate student in the master's program in communication, you can practice presenting your thesis proposal with our director and trained lab consultants for constructive feedback.

 What Can You Do With a Communication Master’s Degree?